 Introduction to the Magic Set Editor (MSE)

-What this set editor allows you to do, is create your own custom cards.
+This set editor allows you to create your own custom cards.
 You can make a single card, or you can make a thousand-card set.
 It's entirely up to you.
 But the tools you're given to work with will allow you to accomplish a lot.
 This article's purpose will be to guide you through creating your first card in the Magic Set Editor.
 The beginning steps are rather straightforward:

-After selecting the modern style, the program will start up, and your work space will look like it does in the image above.
+After selecting the modern style, the program will start, and your workspace will look like it does in the image above.
 The card you are currently working on will be shown on the left, while the list of cards in your project can be found on the right.
 Right now, both of them are blank.
 You can begin by filling out the basic information on your first card, and once you have a field or two filled in, it will automatically be added to your card list on the right.

 - The card's name

 - The card's converted mana cost

 - The card's power and toughness (if applicable)

 This sound's like a lot of information to think about, but it's really not that complicated.
 How to edit the basics of a card is really intuitive, especially if you've been playing the game for a while.